 5. Plan.
 I find the thing that can throw me off my healthy eating game plan faster than anything is poor preparation.
 This is everything from having protein options stocked in my freezer for dinner to knowing a menu at a restaurant beforehand to having good healthy lunch options when there are no leftovers in the house.
 Lunch can really throw me sometimes, soups like Progresso™ Light, salad greens, yogurts and even deli meat are great options.
 Soup is a wintertime favorite for it’s warm, comforting effect.
 Healthier options like Progresso’s™ Santa Fe Style Chicken (love the spice!) or one of their other 40 flavors are definite go-tos this time of year for me.
 In the winter, I want warmth and comfort so there’s no point trying to shove salads down my throat when my body is craving something else.
 That’s an easy way to quickly get derailed.
 Give into the craving, just find healthier options to satisfy it with.
 Progresso™ Light soups are perfect for that.

-Along with these tips I wanted to give you guys some recipe inspiration, too.
+Along with these 5 Tips to Stick with Healthy Eating, I wanted to give you guys some recipe inspiration, too.
 Breakfast, lunch, dinner, dessert (always!) and snack ideas that all fit the healthy eating framework and are pretty easy and quick to make are below.
 Stick with it!

 This post was sponsored by Progresso™ through their partnership POPSUGAR.
 While I was compensated by POPSUGAR to write a post about Progresso™, all opinions are my own.